nvoynov/punch_orders/README.md

 From the beginning I had InMemoryStore implementation, but it was connected only when I was testing face implementations calling for particular domain services.

-And finally, I designed PostgreSQL Store interface with Sequel, where entities collections are storing as PostgreSQL Arrays and JSONB.
+And finally, I designed PostgreSQL Store that stores entities in separate tables and entity value object collections inside the entity table as PostgreSQL Arrays of JSONB.
 Database schema wad generated based on mappers using `#ddl` method.

 The decision to postpone database design for the last thing was the right one.